Modeling the spatial growth of cities: Empirical results and stylized facts

 Figure~\ref{fig:uporout} presents another visualization from the same study, highlighting the diversity of urban growth patterns and the heterogeneity within metropolitan regions.
 Middle Eastern cities exhibit predominantly vertical development, driven by multiple factors including competition for higher skylines~\cite{barr2024cities}.
 European, Central, and South American cities tend to expand outward, as do North American cities.
 In East Asia and China, regional variations are pronounced: Changzhou grows mostly outward, whereas Ningbo, Shanghai, and Xi'an show a mix of horizontal and vertical growth, with a strong tendency toward vertical development.

 Several key findings emerge from this work.
 Every city examined contains multiple growth typologies, with approximately $82\%$ exhibiting at least two or three types.
-The dominant mode globally, by area, is the budding outward pattern, indicating slow, low-density expansion with significant potential to steer future urban growth towards more sustainable, higher-density trajectories.
+The dominant mode globally, by area, is the budding outward pattern, indicating slow, low-density expansion with significant potential to steer future urban growth towards higher-density trajectories.
 In contrast, mature upward typologies show the highest population densities, exceeding 7,000 persons/km$^2$ in 2015, whereas budding outward and outward typologies remain below 2,200 persons/km$^2$.

-These results have profound implications for urban sustainability.
-Since most urban land expansion is still in early stages (budding outward), there exists a substantial opportunity to influence urban form towards more resource-efficient and environmentally sustainable outcomes.
-However, the persistence of low-density outward growth raises concerns about `carbon lock-in' as it often establishes auto-oriented infrastructure and energy-intensive spatial patterns that are difficult to reverse.
+These results have profound implications for urban trajectory forecast.
+Since most urban land expansion is still in early stages (budding outward), there exists a substantial opportunity to influence urban form towards more resource-efficient outcomes.
+However, the persistence of low-density outward growth raises concerns about `carbon lock-in' as it often establishes car-oriented infrastructure and energy-intensive spatial patterns that are difficult to reverse.
 Moreover, the coexistence of different growth typologies within the same city underscores the need for spatially differentiated urban planning policies.
 See also \cite{seto2011} for a broader discussion of global urban expansion, and related studies such as \cite{liu2020,Frolking2024} for further insights into evolving three-dimensional urban morphologies.